 Bob currently advises Fortune 500 and private companies upon retiring from PwC in July 2012.
 Bob has been a resident of Norwalk since 1980 and an active leader in local community organizations for the past 30 years.

 Gerald M. Fox, III

-Gerald M. Fox, III joined the board in 2015 and serves on the Governance Committee, Thrive by 25 Cabinet.
+Gerald M. Fox, III joined the board in 2015 and serves on the Governance and Thrive by 25 Committees.
 He has practiced law for over twenty years as a partner with the law firm Fox & Fox and is the newly elected Stamford Probate Judge.

 Gerald served on the Connecticut General Assembly House of Representatives from 2005-2015, including four years as chairman of the Judiciary Committee.
 Formerly, Gerald was elected Chairman of the Stamford Board of Finance and served on Stamford’s Board of Representatives.
 He currently serves on the Boards for the Stamford Museum and Nature Center and St. Josephs Parenting Center.

 Gerald is a 2012 recipient of the Stamford Hands for Life Outstanding Community Service Award and was recognized by the Connecticut Coalition Against Domestic Violence.
 He has been repeatedly honored by Mothers Against Drunk Driving for his work in passing legislation strengthening Connecticut’s drunk driving law.
 In 2010, he was recognized by the Connecticut Police Chiefs’ Association for his support of anti-crime measures.